What Does a Sober Companion Do? (And How to Know If You Need One)

 That's the gap a sober companion fills.
 Not therapy.
 Not sponsorship.
 Not treatment.
 The actual, daily, hour-by-hour support that keeps someone standing during the highest-risk window of their recovery.

-I've been doing this work for nearly thirty years — as someone who lived it, and as someone who walks alongside people through it.
+I've been doing this work for 30+ years — as someone who lived it, and as someone who walks alongside people through it.
 Here's what a sober companion actually does, who hires one, and how to know if it's the right move for you or someone you care about.

 Quick Takeaways